ga4gh-rnaseq/schema/rnaget.md

 ## Protocol essentials

 All API invocations are made to a configurable HTTPS endpoint, receive URL-encoded query string parameters and HTTP headers, and return text or other allowed formatting as requested by the user.
+Queries containing [unsafe or reserved](https://www.ietf.org/rfc/rfc1738.txt) characters in the URL, including but not limited to "&", "/", "#", MUST encode all such characters.
 Successful requests result with HTTP status code 200 and have the appropriate text encoding in the response body as defined for each endpoint.
 The server may provide responses with chunked transfer encoding.
 The client and server may mutually negotiate HTTP/2 upgrade using the standard mechanism.

 Requests adhering to this specification MAY include an Accept header specifying an alternative formatting of the response, if the server allows this.
 Otherwise the server shall return the default content type specified for the invoked method.

-HTTP responses may be compressed using [RFC 2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html) transfer-coding, not content-coding.

-HTTP response may include a 3XX response code and Location header redirecting the client to retrieve expression data from an alternate location as specified by [RFC 7231](https://tools.ietf.org/html/rfc7231), clients SHOULD be configured to follow redirects. `302`, `303` and `307` are all valid response codes to use.

-Requests MAY include an Accept header specifying the format of the object to return.
-The default value is the rnaget protocol version:
+Unless specified, the default content type is the rnaget protocol version:

 ```
 Accept: application/vnd.ga4gh.rnaget.v1.0.0+json
 ```

 A server MAY support other formatting.
 The server SHOULD respond with an `Not Acceptable` error if the client requests a format not supported by the server.

+HTTP responses may be compressed using [RFC 2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html) transfer-coding, not content-coding.

+HTTP response may include a 3XX response code and Location header redirecting the client to retrieve expression data from an alternate location as specified by [RFC 7231](https://tools.ietf.org/html/rfc7231), clients SHOULD be configured to follow redirects. `302`, `303` and `307` are all valid response codes to use.

 Responses from the server MUST include a Content-Type header containing the encoding for the invoked method and protocol version.
 Unless negotiated with the client and allowed by the server, the default encoding is: